travelingcircusofurbanism/website/posts/kyoto/honmachiescola/content.md

 # Honmachi Escola

 It's hard to explain what [Honmachi Escola](http://www.escola-kyoto.com/escola-index.html) is about in one word.
+It's not really about definition, but rather what this place, at the deepest level, mightmean fr those who live there and visit there.

 ![](honmachiescola1.jpg)
 ![](honmachiescola4.jpg)